adarsh98261/Conditional_GAN/README.md

 - **Label Conditioning**: Ensures generated images align with specified attributes by conditioning on provided labels.
 - **Sketch-to-Image Translation**: Mechanisms within the generator network translate input sketches into visually coherent images using deep learning techniques.

+The Sequence of Code Files:
+1. cGAN Implementation Code and alongwith the Training Loop code part.
+2. Classifier Evaluation Code part.
+3. The Report file containg all Outputs/Results and Explanations.

 ## Dataset

 The dataset required for training and evaluation is sourced from [Google Drive for Test Data](https://drive.google.com/drive/folders/16HBFJQu_f_pG1P2hCmVfstRknHwuEmKc?usp=sharing) and [Google Drive For Train Data](https://drive.google.com/drive/folders/1FSbX4bnWUJ-f9iB9LebzGZRhjoS551eQ?usp=sharing), consisting of: